starship/starship/docs/zh-CN/config/README.md

 ## Ruby

-By default the `ruby` module shows the currently installed version of [Ruby](https://www.ruby-lang.org/). 此组件将在符合以下任意条件时显示：
+By default the `ruby` module shows the currently installed version of [Ruby](https://www.ruby-lang.org/).
+The module will be shown if any of the following conditions are met:

 - 当前目录包含 `Gemfile` 文件
 - The current directory contains a `.ruby-version` file